CrewNestCrewNest

 That spreadsheet you've been using since you started?
 It's costing you more than you realize.
 Here's the math on why field service businesses lose thousands by avoiding proper CRM software.

 Then you grow.
-Ten customers become fifty.
-Fifty become two hundred.
-That spreadsheet that once felt organized now feels like a tangled mess of columns, colors, and confusion.
-You're spending Sunday nights updating records instead of planning for the week.
-You double-book appointments because you forgot to check the schedule tab.
-Invoices slip through the cracks.
+Ten customers become fifty, fifty become two hundred, and that spreadsheet that once felt organized turns into a tangle of columns and color codes.
+You spend Sunday nights updating records instead of planning the week.
+You double-book a job because you forgot to check the schedule tab.
+An invoice slips through the cracks and you only notice three months later.

-Most business owners don't realize how much this costs them until they make the switch to dedicated field service software.
-The numbers are often shocking.
+Most owners never tally what that actually costs them until after they switch to dedicated field service software.
+The bill is bigger than it looks.

 The Hidden Costs of Spreadsheet Management